Resource library

 'The Collective Impact Toolkit', Tamarack Institute.png?w=192)

-E-booksIDEO is a global design agency known for its human-centred approach.
-This Field Guide to Human-Centred Design represents how IDEO thinks about design for social impact.
-It includes 57 clear-to-use design methods for new and experienced practitioners, plus case studies.
+E-booksIDEO is a global design agency that focuses on designing with people in mind.
+This Field Guide to Human-Centred Design explains how IDEO approaches design for social impact.
+It includes 57 easy-to-use design methods for beginners and experienced designers, along with real-world examples.

 E-booksUrsula K. LeGuin’s The Ones Who Walk Away from Omelas explores ethical dilemmas, moral boundaries, and collective responsibility.
 This powerful story serves as a lens for leaders facing difficult choices between systemic stability and moral courage, prompting reflection on individual rights, collective good, and principled action.